lospec/pixel-editor/README.md

     - Stack colors when too many
     - Fix popups

-- Show colors which would need to be added to palette

-- Palette option remove unused colors
 - Pixel Grid
     - Another currentLayer.canvas
     - Must be rescaled each zoom